XxX-42/Dailynotes/AntigravitySync/AntigravitySync.md

         if os.path.exists(daily_path):
             mtime = FileUtils.get_mtime(daily_path)

+            # [CRITICAL FIX] Ignore system's own edits for activity detection
+            if abs(mtime - FileUtils.last_system_write_time) < 1.0:
+                return False

-            # If file was modified in the last 60 seconds, user is in "flow" state
+            # If file was modified by USER in the last 60 seconds, user is in "flow" state
             if time.time() - mtime < 60:
                 return True